 Graph A network of connections Reachability, paths, and relationships Algorithms are often more complex

 Suppose you are building one campus app with a schedule screen, a course catalog, and a walking map.
-The easiest way to choose a data structure is to match each feature to the shape of its data.
+Apply the procedure feature by feature.

 The weekday tabs for a schedule screen are naturally an array: